GetOlympus/olympus-content-field/README.md

 The component will display, by priority:

-1. included `file` content
+1. included `file` path
-2. everything in `content` key
+2. everything in `content`

-Note: set `debug` to `true` will display an error in the case the `file` does not exist or is not readable.
+Note: do not forget to set `debug` to `true` to display an error in the case the `file` does not exist or is not readable.

 ## Release History

 * 0.0.7
-    * ADD: add new version compatible with Zeus-Core latest version
+- [x] ADD: add new version compatible with Zeus-Core latest version

 ## Authors and Copyright